Here are 15 awesome Fall Tiered Tray Decor Ideas that you can make with just a few craft supplies.

 Grab a small charcuterie board to make this cute Fall Mini Cutting Board sign.
 I found this mini-cutting board at Target for $5!
 It’s 5″ wide x 10″ tall and it came in this rich, dark wood color.

-If you prefer a lighter wood or need a smaller size, you can buy mini-cutting board blanks in craft stores or online, here are a few I found on Etsy.
+If you prefer lighter wood or need a smaller size, you can buy mini-cutting board blanks in craft stores or online, here are a few I found on Etsy and Mini Charcuterie Boards on Amazon.

 To make the pumpkin, I painted a wood slice orange, glued on a green ribbon for a stem and free-hand painted vines.
 The wood cutout ‘hello fall’ came in a package of six fall sayings from Dollar Tree.
 If you can’t find wood cutouts, vinyl letters or letter stencils and acrylic paint would work too.